Phlorum - Page Content

 Habitat Design

-This must meet the development’s requirements while also ensuring that the habitats and species that are to be retained, enhanced, or relocated are appropriately managed.
+This must meet the development’s requirements while ensuring that the habitats and species to be retained, enhanced, or relocated are appropriately managed.
 Habitats and buildings should complement each other.
-It’s no use designing a feature that later proves to be incompatible with the site’s use or for species that are not going to benefit.
+Designing a feature that later proves incompatible with the site’s use or doe not properly benefit the intended species is of no use to anyone.

 Habitat Creation

 The retention and enhancement of existing habitats should always be the priority.
-However, often, in areas that have previously been developed, there is an opportunity to create new habitats.
-This would always be guided by the species and habitats found locally, and the conditions on site.
+However, in previously developed areas, there is often an opportunity to create new habitats.
+This would always be guided by the local species and habitats and the conditions on-site.

-At its simplest, this could be a change in habitat management that enables more woody and perennial vegetation to develop in an area that has been intensively cultivated.
+At its simplest, this could be a change in habitat management that enables more diverse native vegetation compared to an intensively cultivated area with few different species or habitats.

-As well as the physical elements of habitat creation, that provide nesting sites and shelter for various species, a great deal can be achieved at a relatively low cost through planting.
+Along with the physical elements of habitat creation that provide nesting sites and shelter for various species, a great deal can be achieved relatively cheaply through planting.

-Whilst native planting undoubtedly going to provide the best opportunities for native invertebrates, it may not provide the visual interest that is wanted in urban areas.
-Luckily, many non-native plants can be just as useful when undertaking habitat creation works, by providing comparable sources of nectar and foliage for food and shelter.
+Whilst native planting will undoubtedly provide the best opportunities for native invertebrates, it may not provide the visual interest that is wanted in urban areas.
+Luckily, many non-native plants, provided they are non-invasive, can be just as useful when undertaking habitat creation works by providing comparable sources of nectar and foliage for food and shelter.

 Common habitats that can usually be created with relative ease as part of proposed development works include the following: